 Program in the Humanities

 The General Alumni Association and the Program in the Humanities continue to co-sponsor the Spotlight on Scholars and Humanities in Action lectures held at Flyleaf Books.
-Special discounts are offered for GAA members for both lecture series as well as for the Adventures in Ideas weekend seminars.
+Special discounts are offered for Carolina Alumni members for both lecture series as well as for the Adventures in Ideas weekend seminars.
 Visit humanities.unc.edu or call 919-962-1544 for details and registration.

 Humanities in Action